Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus: Numerical Evaluation of Tree Networks

 \subsection{Case study: tree network}

-A typical stochastic network calculus consists of three separate sequential steps: \begin{enumerate} \item Reducing the network to a tandem that is traversed by the flow of interest (foi) by invoking output bounds. \item Reducing the tandem to an end-to-end server that represents the complete system. \item Computation of performance bounds. \end{enumerate} It is already known that combining the last two steps can lead to tighter performance bounds \cite{Beck16}.
-However, to the best of our knowledge, simultaneously performing all three steps, as in the unleashed PMOO, has not been done before in SNC.
+In Section~\ref{subsec:sota-analysis}, we explained that the PMOO-AC calculates performance bounds by combining all the steps of the analysis into a single large one.
 The following case study shall mainly investigate the benefit of this.

 To that end, we consider the tree network in Figure~\ref{fig:case-for-tree-networks}.
-Standard SNC techniques first compute the output bounds of flows 3 and 4 at server 2 in order to compute the residual service at servers 3 and 4; this incurs again method-pertinent dependencies and therefore applications of Hölder's inequality.
-The application of Theorem~\ref{th:e2e-gs-indep} allows us to circumvent these dependencies.
+Standard SNC techniques first compute the output bounds of flows 3 and 4 at server 2 in order to compute the residual service at servers 3 and 4; this incurs again method-pertinent dependencies.
+The application of Theorem~\ref{th:e2e-sc} allows us to circumvent these dependencies.
 In contrast, state-of-the-art analysis using SFA needs three applications of Hölder's inequality and seqPMOO requires one, respectively.

 The results are shown in Figure~\ref{fig:case-for-tree-networks-results}.
-Similar to the results for the interleaved tandem, we observe that the unleashed PMOO considerably improves the bound on the delay's violation probability.
-Again, we are able to achieve a similar decay rate, in contrast to the standard bound.
-Further, while the state-of-the-art analysis requires an optimisation of up to 4 parameters (three Hölder and $ \theta $), the unleashed PMOO only has $ \theta $ to optimise, substantially improving the runtime.
+Similar to the results for the interleaved tandem, we observe that the PMOO considerably improves the bound on the delay's violation probability.
+Again, we are able to achieve a similar scaling compared to the simulation results, in contrast to the standard bound.
+Further, while the state-of-the-art analysis requires an optimisation of up to 4 parameters (three Hölder and $ \theta $), the PMOO only has $ \theta $ to optimise, substantially improving the runtime.